| Search |

 As a gravimetric instrument, the QCM200 can measure mass ranging from micrograms to fractions of a nanogram.
 Detection limits correspond to submonolayers of atoms.
 Observations of conformational changes, such as phase transitions, swelling, and cross-linking, can easily be made.

 The QCM200 is a stand-alone instrument with a built-in frequency counter and resistance meter.
 Series resonance frequency and resistance are measured and displayed, and there is an analog output proportional to frequency which can be used to interface with a potentiostat.
 The QCM200 can be operated from the front panel or a PC using the RS-232 interface.
-Windows and MacIntosh software is provided for real-time data acquisition, display, analysis and storage.
+Windows software is provided for real-time data acquisition, display, analysis and storage.
 Both frequency and resistance trends can be viewed.
 User-tags are provided to time-stamp important events.

 The stability and accuracy of the QCM200 are ideal for most experiments.
 For special applications requiring optimum long-term frequency stability, a precision timebase, such as the FS725 Rubidium Frequency Standard, can be connected to the external 10 MHz input.